Skip to content

 How Routing Works

-When a message arrives in a room without a specific agent mention:
+When a message arrives in a room without a specific agent or team mention, MindRoom first builds the eligible responder candidate set for that sender and room.

-3. Based on the available agents' roles, tools, and instructions, it selects the best match
+4. Based on the candidate entities' roles, tools, and instructions, it selects the best match

-4. The router posts a message mentioning the selected agent (e.g., "@agent could you help with this?")
+5. The router posts a message mentioning the selected entity (e.g., "@agent could you help with this?")

-5. The mentioned agent sees the mention and responds in the thread
+6. The mentioned agent or team sees the mention and responds in the thread

-The router uses a structured output schema to ensure consistent routing decisions, including the agent name and reasoning for the selection.
+When multiple responders are eligible, the router uses a structured output schema to ensure consistent routing decisions, including the selected agent or team name and reasoning for the selection.

 Router Responsibilities